Skip to content

 graflo.hq.graph_engine

-Graph engine for orchestrating schema inference, pattern creation, and ingestion.
+Graph engine for orchestrating schema inference, connector creation, and ingestion.

-This module provides the GraphEngine class which serves as the main orchestrator for graph database operations, coordinating between inference, pattern mapping, and data ingestion.
+This module provides the GraphEngine class which serves as the main orchestrator for graph database operations, coordinating between inference, connector mapping, and data ingestion.

 GraphEngine